-During the last Data Science community meeting in Luxembourg Phd Candidate Alejandro Correa Bahnsen made a presentation on Credit Card Fraud Detection(CCFD).
+During the last Data Science community meeting in Luxembourg Phd Candidate Alejandro Correa Bahnsen gave a presentation about Credit Card Fraud Detection(CCFD).
 In short - CCFD is just another machine learning problem which is similar to Network Security and Intrusion Detection(NSID) problem, but it has its own obstacles.

 Additionally, if you wish to build a CCFD system or at least a prototype you most likely missing the data and you won’t get it.
 Chicken and egg problem.